ahawkins/hawkins.io/blog/_posts/2012-07-10-what_javascript_needs.md

 Casper.js and test runners like qUnit or Jasmine.
 JavaScript needs to have unit testing support built into the standard library somehow.
 This enables engineers first class testing support.
-I think qUnit is a perfectly viable candiate to be "the" testing framework.
+I think qUnit is a perfectly viable candidate to be "the" testing framework.
 Inside qUnit you can use other tools (like interacting with browsers) to complete your tests.

 # Change The Culture